 Harmonized professional services

-The “Harmonized professional services” project aims to harmonize and optimize the support services provided to researchers, lecturers, students and management functions at KI.
+The “Harmonized professional services” programme aims to harmonize and optimize the support services provided to researchers, lecturers, students and management functions at KI.

-The overall objective of the project is to achieve effective and professional services based on the needs of KI’s core business and management.
+The overall objective of the programme is to achieve effective and professional services based on the needs of KI’s core business and management.
 Three key principles are:

 - Harmonized: Professional services are harmonized and effectively organized across KI’s functions, central administration and institutions.
 A shared idea and common goals underpin strong collaboration between stakeholders.